 - You can also perform pranayama and breathing exercises altogether.
 Sheetali pranayama is one of the effective exercises that incorporate inhaling from your mouth and exhaling from your nose.

-If you think your pitta is elevated or that you're suffering from hair loss due to elevated pitta dosha then you can reach out to our hair experts for a free consultation call.
-If you are not sure what is causing your hair loss, fill out Traya's free hair diagnosis form right here.
+If you think your pitta is elevated or that you're suffering from hair loss due to elevated pitta dosha and not sure what is causing your hair loss, take the Traya's free hair test form right here.